 Students will also have the option to take the CFA pathway.
-The CFA pathway has the exact same structure except that students will complete the CFA Training post-semester B module instead of Eviews and Data Analysis.
+The CFA pathway has the exact same structure except that students will complete the CFA Training post-semester B module and complete a 5,000 word dissertation.

 In order to reflect the practical and applied side of this programme the School organises a number of extra optional modules that aim to provide further practical training to students, whose subject matter changes from year to year.
 These modules are taught by City practitioners, who provide an insider’s view on topics of interest to the financial community.

 At least an upper second class honours degree (2.1) or overseas equivalent in a subject with significant quantitative elements.

 Subjects likely to contain sufficient quantitative elements (i.e. which have at least three quantitative module) including Mathematics, Science, Engineering, Statistics, Economics and Finance.